makovstanislav/blog/posts/2022-04-02-context-functions.md

 def activateStage()(using lst: ListBuffer[Instruction]): Unit = ???
 ```

-Since methods with context parameters can be rewritten to context functions, we can rewrite the above definition as follows:
+Since methods with contextual parameters can be rewritten to context functions, we can rewrite the above definition as follows:

 ```scala
 def activateStage(): ListBuffer[Instruction] ?=> Unit = ???
 ```

 `activateStage`, hence, is an ordinary function that returns a context function.
-That context function, in presence of a context parameter of type `ListBuffer[Instruction]`, writes `ActivateStage` AST node to that list.
+That context function, in presence of a contextual parameter of type `ListBuffer[Instruction]`, writes `ActivateStage` AST node to that list.

 It is the second time that we see `ListBuffer[Instruction] ?=> Unit` type in the DSL implementation – the first one being in the `program` definition.
 From the DSL user's perspective, methods and values of this type contain programs meant for the game's runtime.
 To improve user experience, let's give this type a name and rewrite our definitions: